Menu

 Michael Hartley

 I was very grateful to have the opportunity to take on the role of a co-opted Governor at Drayton Primary.
-My eldest son currently attends and my youngest will hopefully join in a couple of years.
+Both of my children are fortunate to be part of the Drayton Primary community.
 I am very keen to help support and ensure that the School continues to be successful for both children and staff and support doing so in any way that I can within my role.
 My background is within Technology, specifically inside the Education sector, working with schools and academy Trusts, in particular around areas such as safeguarding, GDPR, project management and strategic planning, development and delivery.
 I also have a background in Spanish (academic and family) and am excited by the positive impact of MFL at Drayton.

 Declarations of Interest: IT Software, Services and hardware supplier to the UK Education Sector